TypeFox/monaco-components/README.md

 # Monaco Editor Wrapper and Monaco Editor React Component

-This repository started as a Lit component for Monaco Editor, but it has transformed into a wrapper for `monaco-editor`, `monaco-languageclient` and `monaco-vscode-api` and now features a react component (`@typefox/monaco-editor-react`) that encapsulates the `monaco-editor-wrapper`.
+This repository started as a Lit component for Monaco Editor, but it has transformed into a wrapper for `monaco-editor`, `monaco-languageclient` and `@codingame/monaco-vscode-api` and now features a react component (`@typefox/monaco-editor-react`) that encapsulates the `monaco-editor-wrapper`.

 ## Packages